EN

 New Public Charge Rule and Common Concerns

-We have successfully advocated for members of the LGBTQ community before the Asylum Offices and before the Executive Office for Immigration Review (Immigration Court).
+We have successfully advocated for members of the LGBTQ community before the Asylum Offices and the Executive Office for Immigration Review (Immigration Court) under Asylum Law.

-We know that for many of you, seeking asylum is the measure of last resort.
-You simply cannot return to your countries because returning will result in persecution or a return where you must conceal your sexual orientation and identity everyday.
+We understand that for many of you, seeking asylum is a measure of last resort.
+You cannot return to your countries because doing so would result in persecution or force you to conceal your sexual orientation and identity every day.

 This website is for informational purposes only.
 Using this site or communicating with Murga and Hunter LLP through this site does not form an attorney/client relationship.
 This site is legal advertising.